I am looking for value for money property lawyer. Do I opt for an internet conveyancer as opposed to a high street Llantrisant conveyancing lawyer?

 They are simply saying that the cost for acting for the lender is included in the fee being quoted.
 It is worth you checking that the Llantrisant conveyancer is on the Virgin Money conveyancing panel.

 I am buying a new build flat in Llantrisant.
 Conveyancing is a frightening process at the best of times but I have never purchased a new build flat before.
 What sort of enquires would be asked in new build conveyancing.

 Here is a sample of a few leasehold new build enquiries that you should expect your new-build leasehold conveyancing in Llantrisant

 The Vendor must covenant to keep unoccupied units in good repair until long leases are granted therefore.
 Will control of the Management Company (if any) be handed over to purchasers on completion of the last sale or earlier?
 There must be mutual enforceability of lessee’s covenants.
 The Landlord must covenant to assume the management if the Management Company goes into liquidation or otherwise defaults in running the management scheme.

-I have been on the look out for a leasehold apartment up to £305k and identified one near me in Llantrisant I like with amenity areas and railway links nearby, however it's only got 49 years unexpired on the lease.
-There is not much else in Llantrisant suitable, so just wondered if I would be making a mistake acquiring a short lease?
+I have been on the look out for a ground for flat up to £245,000 and found one near me in Llantrisant I like with amenity areas and transport links nearby, the downside is that it only has 49 remaining years left on the lease.
+I can't really find anything else in Llantrisant suitable, so just wondered if I would be making a grave error acquiring a short lease?

-Should you require a mortgage that many years will likely be an issue.
-Reduce the price by the expected lease extension will cost if it has not already been discounted.
-If the existing proprietor has owned the premises for at least 2 years you can request that they start the process of the extension and then assign it to you.
-You can add 90 years to the current lease with a zero ground rent applied.
-You should speak to your conveyancing solicitor concerning this.
+Should you need a home loan that many years may be problematic.
+Discount the offer by the amount the lease extension will cost if it has not already been discounted.
+If the current proprietor has owned the premises for a minimum of 2 years you may ask them to commence the lease extension formalities and then assign it to you.
+You can add 90 years to the current lease term with a zero ground rent applied.
+You should speak to your conveyancing solicitor about this.